 Suspension of Work.

 Notwithstanding Section 10.2 of this BSCA, Boeing may at any time issue a Stop Work Order for a period up to thirty (30) calendar days and Seller will not be entitled to an equitable adjustment.
 Upon issuance of a Stop Work Order, Seller will promptly comply with its terms and take all reasonable steps to minimize costs arising from the work covered by the Stop Work Order during the period of work stoppage.
-Boeing may extend a Stop Work Order for a period up to an additional ninety (90) calendar days and Seller may request equitable adjustment if a Stop Work Order is the sole cause of an increase to the Product price or schedule.
+Boeing may extend a Stop Work Order for a period up to an additional ninety (90) calendar days (Stop Work Extension) and Seller may request equitable adjustment if the Stop Work Extension is the sole cause of an increase to the Product price or schedule.
 Within such period covered by the Stop Work Order (including any extension thereof) Boeing will either (a) cancel the Stop Work Order, or (b) terminate all or part of Seller’s performance of the work covered by the Stop Work Order in accordance with the provisions of this BSCA.
 If the Stop Work Order is canceled by Boeing or the period of the Stop Work Order (including any extension thereof) ends (Stop Work Conclusion), Seller will promptly resume performance under this BSCA.

-Seller may within thirty (30) days of the Stop Work Conclusion, submit Written Notice of a claim to Boeing if the Stop Work Order is the sole cause of an increase to the Product price or schedule.
+Seller may within thirty (30) days of the Stop Work Conclusion, submit Written Notice of a claim to Boeing if the Stop Work Extension is the sole cause of an increase to the Product price or schedule.
 Such claim must provide performance and/or cost data that substantiates Seller’s request for equitable adjustment.
 Boeing may make an equitable adjustment to the Product price or schedule, unless otherwise agreed in writing.
 Boeing will have the right to verify all cost data provided in accordance with Section 11.1 “Cost Transparency and Examination of Records.”

 Inspection, Acceptance and Rejection.